EvernodeXRPL/evernode-sdk/evdevkit/index.md

 You can use the Evernode developer kit to audit hosts.
 Auditing involves checking the instance acquisition, read request response and bootstrap status of hosts based on host addresses provided.
 A resultant matrix is generated at the end of an audit which consists of the audit status, bootstrap status, and response durations for each of the audited hosts.

 - You are required to set `EV_TENANT_SECRET` and `EV_USER_PRIVATE_KEY` [environment variables](#environment-variables) before conducting an audit.

+_**NOTE:**_ An amount of EVRs equal to the lease amount of the host will be spent from the provided tenant account when conducting an audit.

 ### Auditing multiple hosts